 広告 File Shraring Linux PC Windows Zorin OS

-How to Share Files on Zorin OS 18.1 Core Without Using Commands as Much as Possible | Samba | Lightweight, Windows-Like Ubuntu-Based Linux
+Zorin OS 18.1 Core | Set Up File Sharing Without Using Commands as Much as Possible | Samba | Windows-like, Ubuntu-based lightweight Linux

-2026年5月27日 春雨
+2026年5月27日

-Click here for a summary of Zorin OS 18.1 Core
+The desktop screen of Zorin OS 18.1 Core

 In this guide, I’ll explain how to share files with other PCs.
 Please note that this guide is based on the default desktop layout.